open-gpdb/gpdb/gpdb-doc/markdown/install_guide/enable_iptables.html.md

 -   The append command, the `-A` lines and connection parameter `-i` should match the connectors for your hosts.
 -   the CIDR network mask information for the source parameter `-s` should match the IP addresses for your network.

-### <a id="topic17"></a>Example Coordinator and Standby Coordinator iptables Rules
+### <a id="topic17"></a>Example Master and Standby Master iptables Rules

-Example `iptables` rules with comments for the `/etc/sysconfig/iptables` file on the Greenplum Database coordinator host and standby coordinator host.
+Example `iptables` rules with comments for the `/etc/sysconfig/iptables` file on the Greenplum Database master host and standby master host.

 ```
 *filter